diasks2/amcharts_example/README.md

 *Note that we have not added any validations to our model (and we also do not have any validations on the client side, just a text field).
 When you create your own model, you will want to make sure that you our vaildating the data that is going into your model.

-21) Make our graph dynamic (pulling the data from our database).
+21) Make the graph dynamic (pulling the data from the database).
 Update 'var chartData' in the [static_pages/mygraph view](https://github.com/diasks2/amcharts_example/blob/master/app/views/static_pages/mygraph.html.erb)

     var chartData = <%= raw @countries.to_json.gsub(/\"created_at\"/, "created_at").gsub(/\"id\"/, "id").gsub(/\"country\"/, "country").gsub(/\"visits\"/, "visits").gsub(/\"updated_at\"/, "updated_at") %>;

+On first glance, it might seem like amCharts supports JSON data.
+However, it is actually not valid JSON and we need to adjust the JSON data accordingly.

 22) Update the [StaticPages controller](https://github.com/diasks2/amcharts_example/blob/master/app/controllers/static_pages_controller.rb)